Are you unsure about sending your child to school next year?

 Maturity level (ability to pay attention, motivation etc.)

 Language and communication skills

 Pre-academic skills (number and letter skills and phonological awareness)

-A report is optional and can be discussed at the initial consultation.
+A comprehensive written report is optional and can be discussed at the initial consultation.

 Children develop at different rates however they usually follow a common developmental pattern. if you child has a delay in any area of development then it is wise to provide intervention in order to help your child catch up.

 If you would like to gain insight into your child's developmental profile using standardised tools, a child psychologist can provide these assessments followed by useful and practical recommendation to help your child.
 This is a screening assessment.

 Diagnostic assessments are also available if you are concerned your child may have an Autism Spectrum Disorder or other Neuro-developmental problem.